What Is an Oncology Nurse? And How to Become One

 An oncology nurse is a registered nurse (RN) with advanced training who specializes in working with patients who have cancer and those at risk of developing cancer.
 Providing a combination of medical care and emotional support, oncology nurses are critical to providing quality life-affirming care to those suffering from some of the most life-threatening conditions.

-In this article, you'll learn more about oncology nurses, including what they do, earn, and how to become one yourself.
-At the end, you'll explore cost-effective, flexible courses that can help you gain the job-relevant skills you'll need to excel in the field.
+Learn more about oncology nurses, including what they do, how much they earn, and how to become one yourself.
+Explore cost-effective, flexible courses that can help you gain the job-relevant skills you'll need to excel in the field.

 What is an oncology nurse?